timdolenko/asyncyawaitu/1-Basics.md

 The project still doesn't compile!
 Let's go to the view now!

-`'async' call in a function that does not support concurrency` scream at us!
+`'async' call in a function that does not support concurrency` screams at us!

 How can we convert `.onAppear {}` to be async? - We can't!
 We use `Task` instead!
 ```swift